F1282231/Power_Outages/README.md

 ### 2. Data Cleaning & Merging

 We did the data cleaning by dropping missing values, checking data types, and dropping the columns/features we don't need.
-For twitter data, we removed hyperlinks and words not making sense.
-For the data merging, we did an inner merge by the common date and location of power outage data and twitter data.
+For Twitter data, we removed hyperlinks and words not making sense.
+For the data merging, we did an inner merge by the common date and location of power outage data and Twitter data.
 The final data we used to build our models is exported from `Combining_Data` notebook.

 **Below are the Jupyter Notebooks for Data Cleaning & Merging:**
 - [Cleaned Twitter Data](./Code/twitter_cleaning.ipynb)